 Charles Nichols, Psy.
 D.

 Dr. Nichols is the training director of Family Psychological Center, P.A.
 He established FPC in 2000 with the goal of providing generalized psychology services in a comfortable, family-centered atmosphere.
 Dr. Nichols earned a master’s degree in counseling (Marriage and Family Therapy) at Assemblies of God Theological Seminary in 1995 and his doctoral degree in psychology (Clinical Psychology) in 1999 from Forest Institute of Professional Psychology.
 Dr. Nichols completed his Pre-doctoral Internship at Cook County Jail (Chicago, Illinois) and his Residency in private practice at the Mental Fitness Center.
-He is a licensed clinical psychologist in the State of Arkansas and a provider for Medicaid, Medicare, and several insurance provider networks.
+He is a licensed clinical psychologist in the State of Arkansas and a provider for Medicaid, Medicare, and numerous private insurance companies.

 As the Training Director and primary supervisor at Family Psychological Center, Dr. Nichols provides clinical supervision of psychological interns and residents.
 Dr. Nichols has worked with clients in a range of settings, including acute psychiatric units, residential facilities, private practice, and correctional institutions.
 His interests are in ADHD, learning disabilities, cognitive-behavioral therapy, and forensic assessment.
-He is a member of the Allied Health Staff at North Arkansas Medical Center.
+He is a member of the Allied Health Staff at North Arkansas Regional Medical Center.
 His supervision is geared toward providing students with enhanced differential diagnostic skills through focused interviewing, careful observation, and psychological testing.
 His theoretical orientation is best described as integrated.